Priya2698/Scheduling/README.md

 sudo chown ubuntu /var/spool/slurmctld /var/spool/slurmd /var/log/slurm
 ```
 #### SLURM configuration files
 SLURM requires `slurm.conf` and `topology.conf` files to be present in `/usr/local/etc`.
 The service files should be present at `/etc/systemd/system`.
 These files have also been provided in this repository [here](./slurm_config_files).
+Before, using these files make necessary changes to the node names, node address and other fields as required.
 Copy them to the appropriate folders.
 ```
 sudo cp slurm.conf topology.conf slurmdbd.conf /usr/local/etc